Israel-Based Clearmind Medicin - GuruFocus.com

-Dr. Adi Zuloff-Shani PhD., Clearmind’s chief executive officer will discuss its Nasdaq IPO with David Huberman, Capital Markets Shareholder at Greenberg Traurig law firm
+The applications for novel psychedelic-based combinations, developed with SciSparc, are based on monotherapy and novel combinations of SciSparc's Cannamide™ and classical psychedelics

 Tel Aviv, Israel / Vancouver, Canada, Feb.
-14, 2023 (GLOBE NEWSWIRE) -- Clearmind Medicine Inc. ( CMND) (CSE: CMND), (FSE: CWY) (“Clearmind” or “the Company”), a biotech company focused on discovery and development of novel psychedelic-derived therapeutics to solve major under-treated health problems, today announced it will present at the 2023 OurCrowd Global Investor Summit, that will take place on the 15th of February 2023, in Jerusalem, Israel.
+15, 2023 (GLOBE NEWSWIRE) -- Clearmind Medicine Inc. ( CMND) (CSE: CMND), (FSE: CWY) (“Clearmind” or “the Company"), a biotech company focused on discovery and development of novel psychedelic-derived therapeutics to solve major under-treated health problems, today announced that it has filed three provisional patent applications with the United States Patent and Trademark Office (USPTO) as part of its ongoing collaboration with pharmaceutical company SciSparc Ltd. ( SPRC) ("SciSparc").

-Dr. Adi Zuloff-Shani PhD., Clearmind’s chief executive officer, to present the company and share it experience from recent Nasdaq IPO.
-The presentation will be part of special session sponsored by leading international law firm, Greenberg Traurig, hosted by shareholder at the firm, Mr. David Huberman.
-The session will focus on “IPOs in a Down Market” and will take place at 12:00 PM at the GT Lounge, Room 314.
+The patent applications refer to novel proprietary combinations of lysergic acid diethylamide (LSD), psilocybin, and N,N-dimethyltryptamine (DMT) and SciSparc's Palmitoylethanolamide (PEA), the active ingredient of its proprietary CannAmide™.
+SciSparc is a specialty clinical-stage pharmaceutical company focusing on the development of therapies to treat disorders of the central nervous system.

+These new patent applications demonstrate Clearmind’s corporate strategy to broaden the therapeutic psychedelic toolbox for patients with mental health disorders waiting for transformative medicines by developing treatments that potentially may offer synergy, increased efficacy, and safety while reducing cost.

 About Clearmind Medicine Inc.